robert-westenberger/knowledgebase/real-estate/criteria.md

 * Owner’s unit or immediate neighborhood would be unacceptable to live in

 ## Strong Preferences

-* Three or four units rather than a duplex
 * Separate utilities
 * Off-street parking
 * Low-maintenance exterior